jeffTheItGuy/chainmesh/docs/architecture/overview.md

 # Architecture Overview

-BlockMesh is composed of four Go services, one React frontend, PostgreSQL, and Redis.
+ChainMesh is composed of four Go services, one React frontend, PostgreSQL, and Redis.
 Each component has a single responsibility and communicates through well-defined interfaces.

 ---